 Purchase the right size.

 When purchasing solar panels, consider the load or equipment that will be operating during the daytime or when sunlight is available.
 Make sure the size is matched with the power needs of your business.
-If the solar installation is not sized with your needs in mind, you might end up either spending more than you should or needing more power to operate.
+If too big, you end up spending more than you should.
+If too small, it will not be enough to serve your needs.
 Purchase the right size to keep your appliances and equipment running smoothly and safely to be able to maximize your investment.